-Foo Fighters logo changed simultaneously with the release of new albums and adorned their covers because this is the main “visiting card” of the musical group.
+Foo Fighters’ logo changed simultaneously with the release of new albums and appeared on their covers because it is the group’s main “visiting card”.
 In all cases, an inscription based on the rock band’s name was used as a symbol because the designers focused on it.

 Meaning and History

 The phrase “foo fighter” is a term used during WW2 to refer to UFOs flying over a war zone.
-After the first album’s success, the name moved to a rock band formed by Dave Grohl.
-As the former Nirvana drummer later admitted, if he had planned to assemble a musical group in advance, he would have come up with a completely different name for him.
+After the first album’s success, the name was moved to a rock band formed by Dave Grohl.
+As the former Nirvana drummer later admitted, if he had planned to form a band in advance, he would have chosen a completely different name.
 But the Foo Fighters logos changed constantly, and each time they were wordmarks with a different design.
-The modern version first appeared on the sixth album Echoes, Silence, Patience & Grace, released in 2007.
+The modern version first appeared on the sixth album, Echoes, Silence, Patience & Grace, released in 2007.

 What is Foo Fighters?